 Preventing future dental problems

-Dental specialists disagree about the value of extracting impacted wisdom teeth that aren’t causing problems (asymptomatic).
+Dental specialists disagree about the value of extracting impacted wisdom tooth that isn’t causing problems (asymptomatic).

 It’s difficult to predict future problems with impacted wisdom teeth.
 However, here’s the rationale for preventive extraction: